naghs16/GWL_Multiplex/README.md

 Intel® Pentium® CPU G2030 @ 3.00GHz 3GHz with 2 GByte RAM and 128 GByte Hardware (around 4 GByte of the Hardware will be used)

 # Setup Instructions
 If you already have a R environment, you could ignore this part and continue with explanations of the next part.
 Otherwise, install R according to your operating system.
-Microsoft R Open is the enhanced distribution of R from Microsoft Corporation, and this distribution is highly recommended.
+Microsoft R Open is the enhanced distribution of R from Microsoft Corporation, and this distribution is highly recommended by the scientists.

 ## Prerequisites
 In the folowing, all instructions are tested based on R 4.1.0 with Ubuntu desktop operating system (Windows 7 works as well).